Rome’s Piazza Navona, site of the Circus Agonalis

 Ron Current

-The one thing I really love about traveling around the world is being able to combine the history of the cities, counties and the people with how they were and how their are today.
+The one thing I really love about traveling around the world is being able to combine the history of the cities, counties, and people with how they were and how they are today.

-Over the centuries Rome has had the ability of reforming, or reusing, many of its sites and building for different uses, so it is with Piazza Navona.
-Located north of the Rome Forum and just a couple of street west of the Pantheon, Piazza Navona is one of the most spectacular and famous of the many squares in Rome today.
+Over the centuries, Rome has been able to transform or reuse many of its sites and buildings for different uses, as seen with Piazza Navona.
+Located north of the Roman Forum and just a few streets west of the Pantheon, Piazza Navona is one of the most spectacular and famous squares in Rome today.

-As you enter this Piazza from one of the small streets that encircle it you’re exposed to the many different colors of the building that surround it.
-Piazza Navona is one Rome’s liveliest areas with its many shops, outdoor cafes, restaurants, and night clubs.
+As you enter this Piazza from one of the small streets that encircle it, you’re exposed to the many different colors of the buildings surrounding it.
+Piazza Navona is one of Rome’s liveliest areas, with its many shops, outdoor cafes, restaurants, and nightclubs.
 The Piazza also features three outstanding fountains and the magnificent Baroque church of Sant’Agnese in Agone.

 piazza-navona-and-santagnese-in-agone-rome